 - Have an Open Day where people know they will not be the only new person.

 - Have an event that relates to your issue.

 - Go out to talk to people at a stall or event in the community eg. school fete, pub trivia night, multicultural festival, the Ekka (join forces with other groups if it’s a big one).

 - Tell one or two stories of group members (we go first so someone else doesn’t have to).

-None of our groups have found a facebook boost effective.
-If you are in this space, it is more effective to engage with and share posts from like-minded organisations and people.
+Facebook boosts are complex to get a good result, do your research on who, what, when and where.
+If you are in this space, it can be effective to engage with and share posts from like-minded organisations and people, and then ask them to share yours.
 Try to share three times as often as you post yourself.

 Even though your group might be really important with tons of potential members, it can take a lot of work to connect with others.

 - Get listed with Self Help Queensland and on as many community directories as possible.

 - Make sure that every variation of the name of your issue is contained in your website, facebook, directory listing.
 This is particularly important if the name of your group doesn’t contain this key word.
 You might want a catchy name, but it is a search problem.
 No-one is ever as well-known as they think they are.